tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 https://github.com/LeiQiaoZhi/Easy-Text-Effect.git
 ```

-> If you are new to this package, I highly recommend you to import the samples in the "**Samples**" tab in the [details panel](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-details.html) of this package in the package manager.
+> If you are new to this package, I highly recommend you to import the samples in the "**Samples**" tab in the details panel of this package in the package manager.
 There is a demo scene and some ready-to-use effects.
+See [Samples](#samples) for more information.

 ### Dependencies